|

 | |

-work is original in its kind because it involves children interacting
+The work is original in its kind because it involves

-the impact of new communication technologies in children, taking
+verifying the impact of new communication technologies in children,

-note of behavior, hypotheses, graphic realizations, as well as of
+taking note of behavior, hypotheses, graphic realizations, as

-the memory itself of such experience.
-A mixed community is thereby
+well as of the memory itself of such experience.
+A mixed community

-directly related to the school world.
-Communication occurs via chat,
+and people not directly related to the school world.
+Communication

-e-mail and telephone, giving rise to a strong social interaction.
+occurs via chat, e-mail and telephone, giving rise to a strong

 This